Learn About Marine Circuit Protection for Boats

 In general, breakers and fuses accomplish the same purpose, and can be used interchangeably.

-Circuit breakers are electro-mechanical devices that contain an element that can reset.
-So they are re-usable.
-There are many types, but most often once they have tripped, they need to be manually reset.
+Circuit breakers are electro-mechanical devices specifically designed to protect electrical circuits from overload of current or short circuit.
+It interrupts the current flow the moment a fault in the flow is detected.
+It is automatically tripped by the surge of current.
+Once they have been tripped, they need to be manually reset.
 The primary benefit of breakers are that they don’t need to be replaced after being tripped.
+They are re-usable.

-A fuse contains a conductor that’s designed to destructively fail when it reaches a set amount of current though it.
-When a fuse blows the element is permanently destroyed, so needs to be replaced.
+A fuse contains a conductor that is designed to destructively fail when it reaches a set amount of current through it.
+When a fuse blows the element is permanently destroyed, so it needs to be replaced.
 The main benefit of fuses is they are generally less expensive than breakers.

 Tell me a Little About Proper Circuit Protection Design?